ihab/ihab-awad/portfolio/ethos/index.md

 ## Service leadership

 My approach, then, is that I exist to serve my team.
 And in particular, my "competition" as a leader is not some other potential leader.
 My "competition" is the state of having _no leader at all_.
 I want my team to choose me because I make their work better and happier and more effective.
 I want them to choose me because I help them improve their ideas, and do not take away their credit.
 I want them to choose me because I listen and care about them.
-I want them to choose me out of love.

 And to do so, I must be vulnerable, and encourage others to do the same, in an environment that has high standards but is also safe.
 It's not easy to do, but when it works, it is magical.